 The kittens, now about seven months old, actively solicit petting and contact,

 especially before eating and after play.
 They are the most comfortable with me

-Would that the hard luck story of these street kittens had more of the "rescue" appeal
+Would that the hard luck story of these street kittens had more of the "rescue"

-defending themselves.
+when cornered or defending themselves.
 Their breeding habits are smelly and

 noisy.
 They mostly do not come up to you like dogs do and beg for attention and

 affection.
 Then again they're too scared to do that, scared of what we might do

 living on the streets and in back yards and vacant lots without shelter, too cold

 in winter and too hot in summer and then there is rain.
 They are often hungry

 and scrounging for food.
 And the streets are dangerous; a second too close to a

 passing car can be crippling and fatal.
 Humans can be dangerous for a street cat,

 risky to be around, you are not welcome in every backyard, things get thrown at

 you and bullies can find you and hurt you.

 Winter is almost here and there are too many cats on the streets.
-And now there are
+And now there

-thing to do, ready for a family of their own that can go slowly with them
+and safe thing to do, ready for a family of their own that can go slowly with them

 and be OK if they startle at first a lot and then a little as time goes by.
 The promises

 Time and consideration are the magic ingredients with any cat, add to that the

-- Late socialization can take months (many of them).
-Go slow to go fast with cats;
+- Late socialization to humans can take months (many of them) but given the

-do not rush them.
+them.
 Let them come to you.